curtiscarlsen/curtiscarlsen/Log of First Solo Traveller Game.md

 # Set the fire
 Pedro set the fire: 2d6=9, success.

+# Combat
 As the team leaves the area, security spots them, and the team has a quick fire fight with them.
+* no surprise either side
+* team tries to escape, rolled 9 but short range, so dm-1 giving an 8 which fails to escape.
+*
 Fred scores a success, wounding the security guard.
 The guard shoots pedro.
 Fred shoots guard again, and he goes down.

-# Combat

 # Ship Combat